lincolnmroth/PHS-Engineering-Resources/general-resources/electronics/micro-controllers.md

 ## Types of Controllers we will go over:

 Here are the types of controllers we will go over.
-I will focus mainly on arduinos and Pi's, but I will go over as many different controllers as possible.
+I will focus mainly on arduinos , but I will go over as many different controllers as possible.

 * Micro-controllers
 * Small computers \(RPi, JETSON TK1\)